-We are so pleased to share the third round of talks from the sixth annual TEDxToronto conference.
+We are pleased to share our final round of talks and performances from TEDxToronto 2014.